kof/node-cjson/readme.md

 Well, you could just evaluate json file as a javascript using one-liner, right?

-The purpose of this module is to avoid dirty js configs and to enable clear, consistent, secure, portable, JSON valid and shiny notation :)
+The purpose of this module is to avoid dirty javascript configs and to enable clean, consistent, secure, portable and JSON valid notation.

-CJSON supports javascript type of comments, singleline "//" and  multiline "/**/".
-It takes care about comments inside of json strings.
+CJSON supports javascript style comments: singleline "//" and  multiline "/**/".
+It takes care about comments inside of strings.

 Example of such shiny config file: